michaeltelford/wgit/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the MIT License.
+See [LICENSE.txt](https://github.com/michaeltelford/wgit/blob/master/LICENSE.txt) for more details.

 ## Contributing